DavidKai1999/Stats-170-project/README.md

 ## Running a Demo

-Running the whole program will take a rather long time, so we provide a demo with a small sample of data to show how to predict the authenticity of news with our models.
+Running our whole program is very time-consuming, so we provide a demo with a small sample of data to show how to predict the authenticity of news with our models.
 To run the demo, please follow the steps:

 - **Step 1**: Clone or dowload this repository.
 - **Step 2**: Make sure the following files exist: